mjsauvinen/RasterH3D/README.md

 # H3DRaster
 Raster datasets of Helsinki City.
-The raster maps are processed from open access LiDAR point cloud dataset which is publically available at https://kartta.hel.fi
+The raster maps are processed from open access LiDAR point cloud dataset which is publically available at https://kartta.hel.fi.

+These raster datasets are primarily designed to be visualized, manipulated and post-processed by the P4UL/pyRaster scripts.
+P4UL python script collection is available at https://github.com/mjsauvinen/P4UL .

 ## Further information about the original Lidar point cloud dataset (in Finnish only)